CypRiv/genal/README.md

 | 10:100003304:SNP  | a       | g       | 0.9609| 0.0245 | 0.0838 | 0.769800| 737054          | 663809      |
 | 10:100003785:SNP  | t       | c       | 0.6406| -0.0680| 0.0313 | 0.029870| 738169          | 735681      |

-We can now load this data into a `genal.Geno` object.
+We can now load this data into a `genal.Geno` instance.
 The `genal.Geno` class is the central piece of the package.
 It is designed to store Single Nucleotide Polymorphisms (SNP) data and make it easy to preprocess and clean.

 The `genal.Geno` takes as input a pandas dataframe where each row corresponds to a SNP, with columns describing the position and possibly the effect of the SNP for the given trait (SBP in our case).
 To indicate the names of the columns, the following arguments can be passed:
 - **CHR**: Column name for chromosome.
 Defaults to "CHR".